 - Dwolla may release information to third parties upon your request.
 For example, you may authorize a Dwolla integrating partner to access your personal and business information.

-- Dwolla may release your information if we believe disclosure is reasonably necessary to comply with any applicable law, legal process, or government request; to investigate or bring legal action against someone who may be violating our rights, our terms and conditions, or the rights of others; or to protect the safety and security of Dwolla, our users, or the public.
+- Dwolla may release your information to governmental, legal, or regulatory authorities if we believe disclosure is reasonably necessary to comply with any applicable law, legal process, or government request; to investigate or bring legal action against someone who may be violating our rights, our terms and conditions, or the rights of others; or to protect the safety and security of Dwolla, our users, or the public.

 Will Dwolla refuse service, charge me a different rate, or provide different quality service if I decline to provide certain data?